-Revenue was \$22.4 million and \$1.4 million for the three months ended March 31, 2020 and 2019, respectively.
-The increase in revenue is related to the recognition of all of the deferred revenue under the Lilly Agreement as of the Lilly Termination Date.
+Revenue was \$0 million and \$1.4 million for the three months ended June 30, 2020 and 2019, respectively, and \$22.4 and \$2.8 million for the six months ended June 30, 2020 and 2019, respectively.
+The increase in revenue for the six months ended June 30, 2020 compared to the same period in 2019 is related to the recognition of all of the deferred revenue under the Lilly Agreement as of the Lilly Termination Date.
+Effective with the termination of the agreement, no further quarterly research and development support payments are payable to the Company.